 Cash and short-term funds include bank deposits and are stated net of impairment allowance.
 The fair value of floating-rate deposits is the carrying amount.
-The estimated fair value of fixed-rate deposits, which are normally less than 6 months, is based on discounted cash flows using prevailing money-market interest rates for debts with similar credit risk and remaining maturity.
+The estimated fair value of fixed-rate deposits, which are normally less than six months, is based on discounted cash flows using prevailing money-market interest rates for debts with similar credit risk and remaining maturity.
 Therefore, the fair value of the deposits is approximately equal to their carrying value.

-(ii) Loans with special 100% guarantee under the SFGS
+(ii) Loans with 100% guarantee from the Government